pshrmn/rrc/docs/OnUpdate.md

 #### `call`

 A function to be called whenever the location changes.
-The function will be passed the location descriptor of the new location.
+The function will be passed the new location object.

 ```js
 <OnUpdate